-University of Canterbury’s Halls of Residence provide independent living on campus for 845 students.
-It’s situation in a leafy and accessible part of the city draws students from throughout New Zealand and abroad.
+The Halls of Residence at the University of Canterbury provide independent campus living for 845 students.
+The Halls are set in a leafy and accessible part of the city, attracting students from New Zealand and abroad.

-Working with Warren and Mahoney Architects, r+m's comprehensive landscape proposal incorporated new entranceways, car park extensions, open space and courtyard designs.
+Working with Warren and Mahoney Architects, r+m's comprehensive landscape proposal incorporated new entrances, parking extensions, open space, and designs for courtyards.

-r+m's design privileges outdoor living spaces and environmentally sustainable design principles.
-Stormwater management systems were implemented as part of the overall site development.
-These included porous paving and rain gardens, making visible the process of rainwater harvesting.
+r+m's design promotes outdoor living spaces and principles of environmentally sound design.
+As part of the overall site development, stormwater management systems were implemented.
+These included porous paving and rain gardens, making the process of rainwater harvesting clear to pedestrians.